Organizations are increasingly adopting hybrid cloud infrastructures amid rapid evolution in information technology.

 Organizations can replicate critical data and applications in a geographically distant cloud region or data center.

-It can provide a failover option in case of natural disasters, cyber-attacks, or other disruptions.
+It can provide a failover option in the event of natural disasters, cyberattacks, or other disruptions.
 It ensures minimal data loss and rapid recovery times.

 Enhanced performance